 You can have multiple plot NFTs on the same key, and they can all be farmed at the same time.
 You can also farm original (OG) plots as well.

-You can take your 24 words and enter them into a different computer, and when it is synched, the current Plot NFTs and pool information will be automatically downloaded from the blockchain.
-All information about your pool, plot NFTs, and smart contract addresses is completely backed up on the blockchain, and can be recovered using the 24 words.
-Make sure to read the important note on step 1, about updating to new version on all computers.
+You can take your 24-word seed phrase and enter it into a different computer, and when it is synched, the current Plot NFTs and pool information will be automatically downloaded from the blockchain.
+All information about your pool, plot NFTs, and smart contract addresses is completely backed up on the blockchain, and can be recovered using the seed phrase.

 You can also have multiple keys farming at the same time, but be careful with this.
 Each key has to sync separately, and if you change pools in one computer (computer A), then you must sync up your wallet on computer B in order to farm it separately.
 If computer B has multiple keys, make sure to sync each key up to the latest changes in the Plot NFT.